 Recognize that the "effective" bandcenter may have been raised by line drop compensator action when the voltage reduction is initiated and that the resultant voltage setting will be the combination of the two effects.
 Note also that the undervoltage block setting may limit the lowering of voltage, especially if there is little raising of the local voltage due to LDC action.
 When first initiated, or when a subsequent step of voltage reduction is needed, the control will respond immediately to the voltage reduction command without regard to either the intertap time delay setting or the control time delay setting.
 After the desired voltage reduction, operation will revert back to normal operation with the time delay.
-Refer to Section 6, Connections, for contact connections.
+Refer to the Application Guide of the appropriate adapter panel for contact connections.